-Cozumel is a year-round dive destination known for easy drift diving with stellar visibility, vibrantly colored sponges and marine life like turtles, nurse sharks and rays.
+Cozumel in a Nutshell - Cozumel is a year-round dive destination known for easy drift diving with stellar visibility, vibrantly colored sponges and marine life like turtles, nurse sharks and rays.
 It also has good nightlife and a mix between luxury and inexpensive dive resorts.

 Typical Cozumel Dive